2 Application environment

 Control modules build on top of the service layer.

-- control-base is the basis for all control-modules and has most of the basic AJAX handlers needed by the Oskari frontend.
+- control-base is the basis for all control-modules and has most of the basic request handlers needed by the Oskari frontend.

 - NOTE! control-base contains some very specific functionalities that should be separated into separate control-extensions (for example thematic maps support)

-- control-myplaces has AJAX funtionality related to myplaces functionality.
+- control-myplaces provides funtionality related to myplaces functionality.

-- control-example has example implementations for AJAX functionalities required by Oskari but usually overridden by platform specific functionalities such as user and content management.
+- control-example provides example implementations for functionalities required by Oskari but usually overridden by platform specific functionalities such content management for user guide etc.

-- content-resources has tools, templates and scripts for populating and upgrading the database
+- content-resources has tools, templates and scripts for populating and migrating the database

 Functions: